GodfreyElia/GodfreyElia/README.md

 ##### Role: Business assurance associate

-My day job is to verify the truthfulness of financial and non-financial disclosures made by companies to their stakeholders
+My day job is to verify the truthfulness of financial and non-financial disclosures made by companies to their stakeholders in financial statements.

-• ACA Level 7 with ICAEW Underway -  all certificate level exams completed on first attempt.
+• ACA Level 7 (ICAEW)

 </details>